This is a list of the top dog trainers in Providence, RI, based on votes from the Sniffspot community and the general public.

 Welcome to Providence’s list of top dog trainers.
 The Providence, Rhode Island list is based on 564 votes from the Rhode Island Sniffspot community.
 Only the Providence dog trainers with the top number of votes made this list.
 Trainers are ordered by number of votes, with Jen Reynolds at the top of this list with 263 votes.
 We also counted 689 votes for Rhode Island, with the remaining trainers listed outside of Providence.

 Our rankings include trainers certified by CPDT-KA and FDM.
-They also specialize in Puppy dog training, Reactive dog training amongst other training programs.
+They also specialize in Puppy training, In home training amongst other training programs.

 Providence dog trainer services include: